 7 UNESCO World Heritage Sites in Kathmandu

-Ten criteria must be met before being recognized as a World Heritage Sites by the UNESCO.
+Ten criteria must be met before being recognized as a World Heritage Site by UNESCO.
 Out of these, four are for natural, while six were for cultural.

 1. Pashupatinath Temple